emera86/SASmanual-MkDocs/SASmanual/docs/procedures/sql.md

     * `INTO: name` creates a `name` macrovariable containing the result of that specific query
     * `SEPARATED BY ' '` defines a the separator between elements

-### Selecting distinct values of a variable and create a data set with them
+### Selecting Distinct Values of a Variable to Create a Data Set with them

 ```
 PROC SQL NOPRINT;